 Did you know Spotify and iTunes offer more than 25 million songs each?

-Supposing the average song length is 3 minutes, it would take us well over 100 years to listen to all of them if we didn’t take a break!
+Supposing the average song length is three minutes, it would take us well over 100 years to listen to all of them without a break!

 Well, there goes my hope of listening to all the songs in the world…

 You might not be able to listen to all the songs out there, but you can listen to the best by cherry-picking music by famous Spanish singers (or, that is, Spanish-language singers).